jjenkov/iap-tools-java/README.md

 IAP is a network protocol intended to replace HTTP, and possibly other protocols too.

-IAP uses of a common message format (encoded using ION).
-This common message format can be used to transport messages from a set of semantic protocols.
-Semantic protocols are sub-protocols of IAP (protocols within IAP).
+IAP has a standard, binary data format called ION.
+ION is used to encode IAP messages.
+ION can also be used to encode data (e.g. the result from a remote procedure call), but you can also nest other encodings as raw bytes inside ION.

-ION can be used as a separate data format.
+ION can be used separately from IAP.
 It is very flexible, compact and fast.
 You can use ION with IAP, with HTTP (instead of e.g. JSON), and also in log files and data files.